esimov/gobrot/README.md

 go get github.com/esimov/gobrot
 ```

 Before to run the code you need to include the project into the `GOPATH` environment variable.
-See https://golang.org/doc/code.html#GOPATH
+See the documentation: https://golang.org/doc/code.html#GOPATH
 ### Run

 ```